Misael517/PlayShopProject/README.md

 -- Overview --

-This online store is a platform designed to provide a friendy experience for customers interested in video games.
+This online store is a platform designed to provide a friendly experience for customers interested in video games.
 It includes a catalog of 40+ items.